 Low G Man

-Low G Man has to one of the most pleasant surprises of my childhood.
+Low G Man has to be one of the most pleasant surprises of my childhood.
 In 1990 I wasted my birthday money on Marvel’s X-Men, a truly dreadful game.
 The following year I was more cautious about my next purchase but still willing to give a totally unknown game a chance.
-I don’t know what it was about Low G Man that spoke to me but I’m glad I picked it up.
+I do not know what it was about Low G Man that spoke to me but I am glad I picked it up.
 This is a solid platformer with a unique hook and severely underrated.

 The Low G Man uses an unorthodox attack method.
 Your EMP gun does not directly damage enemies but freezes them in place.
-You are armed with a spear that can only be used from above or below.
+You have a spear that can only attack from above or below.
 It’s an interesting dynamic and far removed from the typical platformers of the time.
-Your offense isn’t limited to these two weapons: there are four subweapons to collect such as the boomerang, fireball, bombs, and wave beams.
+Your offense isn’t limited to these two weapons: there are four subweapons such as the boomerang, fireball, bombs, and wave beams.
 In addition to these items enemies also drop health, poison, and an extension for your spear and gun power-ups.

 Beyond the hero’s jumping ability what I appreciate the most about Low G Man is its variety.
 The level format changes constantly.
 Some are big open areas while others are a series of tight corridors.
 One level might be a straight path to the exit while the other is a decent towards its end level boss.
 In fact there are a few levels where the boss is the entire stage!
 Finding all of its secrets will require thorough exploration.
 Frozen enemies can be used as stepping stones but more importantly there are three enemy vehicles that can be commandeered.
 Not only do they offer a nice respite (you are invincible while their timer ticks down) but they are also crucial in reaching the more well-hidden areas.